Website Load Time Statistics And Facts 2024

 If two sites have similar content and structure, but one loads faster than the other, the website that loads more quickly will have a higher ranking.

-By optimizing your checkout process and adopting a retargeting strategy, your customers will think twice before abandoning their shopping cart.
+By optimising your checkout process and adopting a retargeting strategy, your customers will think twice before abandoning their shopping cart.

 A mobile site that takes more than three seconds to load will lose 53% of its users.
 This loss shows a crucial piece of data, as more users consume content primarily on their phones, and Google has been indexing mobile sites first for some time now.